Konvt/lurti/README.md

 ```

 ## Mixin methods
-At certain times, if you need to mix new methods into a type, you can use `lurti.extension.mixin()`.
+At certain times, if you need to mix new methods into a type, you can use `lurti.core.extension.mixin()`.

 The functional implementation of this module is based on the extension methods of C#.

-Just like C#, `lurti.extension.mixin()` follows the following principles when mixing methods:
+Just like C#, `lurti.core.extension.mixin()` follows the following principles when mixing methods:

 1. An error will be triggered when a field with the same name is repeatedly mixed in;
 2. Fields of the type itself (including those obtained through inheritance) always take precedence over those that have been mixed in.